SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 * **Cookie scoping mistakes are common:** Setting CSRF cookie with `Domain=.example.com` or broad `Path=/` increases the chance another subdomain/app can set/override it.
 That turns your “secret handshake” into something other apps can forge.

-* **It does not help against XSS:** If your Angular app has XSS, JS can read the cookie (if not `HttpOnly`) and set the header, so CSRF protection becomes irrelevant.
+* **It does not help against XSS:** If your Angular app has XSS, JS can read the cookie (if not `HTTPOnly`) and set the header, so CSRF protection becomes irrelevant.
 People dislike relying on patterns that “work unless XSS”, because XSS is common.

 * **CORS / endpoint leaks can erase the benefit:** If you expose the CSRF token via an endpoint and accidentally allow cross-origin reads (bad CORS), an attacker can fetch the token and then forge requests.